 2. Falls from Aerial Lifts

-– The body harness or restraining belt is attached to the boom or bucket with a lanyard
+– The body harness or restraining belt is attached to the boom or bucket with a lanyard.

-– They are standing firmly on the floor of the bucket
+– They are standing firmly on the floor of the bucket.

 3. Aerial Lift Tip-Overs

-Tip-overs are one of the leading causes for both boom and scissor lift accidents.
-They most often occur when the bucket cable or boom breaks.
-They can also happen when the bucket falls or the scissor lift tips over.
+Aerial lift tip-overs most often occur when a bucket cable or boom breaks.
+They can also happen when a bucket falls or a scissor lift tips over.

 – Exceed load capacity limits

-– Travel to a job site with an elevated lift
+– Travel to a jobsite with an elevated lift

-– Use the lift on uneven terrain
+– Use a lift on uneven terrain

-– Raise the platform in windy conditions
+– Raise a platform in windy conditions

 5. Being Struck by Objects Outside the Bucket